-Child Protection Policy
+Child Protection Policy 2

-Child Protection
+Child Protection 3

-Physical Abuse
+Physical Abuse 3

-Emotional Abuse
+Emotional Abuse.
+3

 Sexual Abuse 4

 Neglect 4

-Child on Child Abuse
+Child on Child Abuse 5

 Bullying 5

 Child Sexual Exploitation 5

 Domestic Violence 6

 Forced Marriage 6

 Female Genital Mutilation (FGM) 6

 Typical identifiers / triggers are: 7

 Extremism and Radicalisation 7

 Role of the Designated Safeguarding Lead 9

 Role of Governing Body 9

-Emergencies
+Emergencies 9

-Training
+Training 10

-Recruitment
+Recruitment 10

-Volunteers
+Volunteers 11

-Physical Intervention and Safe Working Practice
+Physical Intervention and Safe Working Practice 11

-Changing for P.E. lessons
+Changing for P.E. lessons 12

-Handling Complaints and/ Dealing with Allegations Against Staff
+Handling Complaints and/ Dealing with Allegations Against Staff 12

-Retention and Destruction
+Retention and Destruction.
+13

-Responsibility and Immediate Action
+Responsibility and Immediate Action 13

 Appendix 1: Example Incident/Concern Report 14

-Appendix 3: Example Risk Assessment / Management Form
+Appendix 3: Example Risk Assessment / Management Form 16

+Bright Centres

-Bright Education Centre Child Protection Policy
+Child Protection Policy

-Bright Education Centre is committed to providing a safe and secure environment for pupils, where children feel safe and are kept safe and all where staff contributes to the culture of vigilance which is embedded in our school.
+Bright Centre is committed to providing a safe and secure environment for pupils, where children feel safe and are kept safe and all where staff contributes to the culture of vigilance which is embedded in our school.
 All adults at Bright Education Centre recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.
 In adhering to this policy, and the procedures therein, staff and visitors will promote a climate where children and adults will feel confident about sharing any concerns that they may have about their own safety or the well-being of others and will contribute to Bright Education Centre's delivery of the best outcomes to all children, as set out in s10 (2) of the Children Act 20041.
 This Child Protection Policy is one element within our whole school arrangements to Safeguard and Promote the Welfare of Children in line with our statutory duties set out at s175 of the Education Act 2002 and s11 of Children Act 2004

-Our school's Child Protection Policy also draws upon the guidance contained in "Working Together, 2015", the "London Child Protection Procedures" and especially DfE Guidance "Keeping Children Safe in Education, 2016".
-These documents are kept in the Director, either in hard copy or e.
+Our school's Child Protection Policy also draws upon the guidance contained in "Working Together, 2019", the "London Child Protection Procedures" and especially DfE Guidance "Keeping Children Safe in Education, 2019".
+These documents are kept in the Director, either in hard copy or electronic version on our website.